 If a more traditional country pub is more to your liking, the Crown in Stowupland is only a short distance away.
 Complete with thatched roof, slate floors and an open fire, it’s a quintessentially Suffolk pub in every respect.
 In addition to its old time charm, the Crown also boasts a stonebake pizza oven that comes highly recommended.

 Another traditional Suffolk pub with its own spin is the Black Horse in Thorndon.
 Fifteen minutes from Woodfarm Barns, this cosy establishment serves a range of curries as well as outstanding pub grub.
 Should you decide to swing by on a Sunday, it’s also possible to enjoy a delectable carvery made up of local meats.

-We also have a host of excellent pubs within a short walk of both Barges too, which you can read about HERE.
+We also have a host of excellent pubs within a short walk of both Barges.

 3. The Coast

 As well as being home to some of the finest British countryside, Suffolk also has miles of coastline and various beaches that are well worth a visit.
 From Felixstowe down to Lowestoft, there’s a range of destinations offering traditional seaside delights.
 Indeed, whether it’s crabbing, amusements or swimming that draws you to the beach, there’s somewhere in Suffolk that will tick your boxes.

 If you like your fish and chips by the sea followed by up a bit of sightseeing, you won’t go wrong by visiting Aldeburgh and Southwold.
 Each boasting a unique array of things to see and do, these destinations have rightfully earned a reputation for being must-visit places along the Suffolk coastline.